douglas86/ci-project4-restaurant-booking-system/README.md

 Menu Page

 - I created 10 sticky notes to decide on what I wanted for the issues
-- Once I knew what I wanted, then created the issues for the Kambam board,
+- Once I knew what I wanted, then created the issues for the kanban board,
 - Sorting them out into Moscow priorities sticking with 60% Must-have
 - I have also created an issue for the documentation
 - Which I will do after all required issues are done